es-axiom/w7d4/README.md

-##Pokedex
+## Pokedex

-###Ventures into React / Redux
+### Ventures into React / Redux

-A fun project combining the wonderful world of Pokemon(sters) with React components and Redux state.
+A fun little project combining the wonderful world of Pokemon(sters) with React components and Redux state.

 __Week 7 Day 4 - App Academy__